NFeruch/reddit2text/README.md

 <a id="license"></a>

 ## License
-reddit2text is released under the MIT License.
+reddit2text is released under the Apache License 2.0.
 See the LICENSE file for more details.